rusq/hubdeploy/README.md

 # hubdeploy
-Automatic deployment for Dockerhub images in VMS environment
+Automatic deployment for Dockerhub images in VPC or host environments.